yutila-org/web/README.md

 ---

-## 🛡️ Edge Security Architecture
+## Edge Security Architecture

 ### HTTP Headers (`src/middleware.ts`)

-Every response passes through our custom Astro middleware, which injects a strict baseline of security headers:
+Every response passes through our custom Astro middleware, which injects a strict baseline of security headers.
+Headers are defined as a static `Record<string, string>` map and applied via an `Object.entries` loop.
+This trades negligible iteration overhead for a single-source-of-truth declaration that is trivial to extend.

+To add a new header, append a key-value pair to the `securityHeaders` object.
+No other code changes are required.

 | Header | Value | Purpose |
 |---|---|---|